hosseinabadi/Big-Data-Correlation-Estimation/README.md

-# Big Data Correlation Estimation
+# Dynamic Correlation Analysis and Robust Covariance Estimation for Portfolio Optimization

 This project focuses on estimating covariance correlations in large-scale financial data, specifically using Countries ETF (Exchange-Traded Fund) data.